matussmykala/PA165-BookingManager/README.md

 ## Installation and run

-Use maven and startup-bat.bat script for Windows and startup-sh.sh script for Linux
+Use maven and startup-web.sh script for web interface and startup-rest.sh script for REST interface

 mvn clean install